 Trail User Guidelines

-The GMNC trails are managed primarily for Nordic (cross country) skiing.
+The GMNC trails are managed primarily for Nordic (cross-country) skiing.
 Trail user guidelines help minimize user conflicts, reduce grooming costs, and ensure a safe winter recreation experience for our Nordic community.
-Here are a few simple tips.
+Here are a few rules and tips.

 Snowshoeing – Snowshoers are requested to use Ward trails, designated trails at County Line, or any of the many non-GMNC trails on the Grand Mesa.
 If you snowshoe on groomed ski trails, walk single file along the outside of the skate lane to prevent collisions with skiers and to avoid damaging the skate and classic tracks.
 Snowshoes can quickly degrade GMNC’s grooming and significantly increase our grooming costs.